lastnitescurry/documentum/README.md

 # documentum
 Puppet module for code developed in dctm-vagrant-puppet.

-Time to remove the hard coded values and make configurable via hiera.
-Also do the fancy stuff like testing.
-Maybe some day release as a puppet forge module.
-GOLLY GOSH!!
+Forked from the work of lastnitescurry, however now working with Content Server 7.3, xplore 1.6 and linux 7.x

+For usageage see repository https://github.com/garethmcmillan/documentum73